 I chose the path of growth (spoiler alert: I always choose the path of growth, even when it’s not easy—especially when it’s not easy).
 I can now see how perfectly timed the syllabus was.
 Years of doing the “light” work prepared me to do the “dark” work.
 I wasn’t going into my shadowy dungeon with an empty hand—I had the gift of a flashlight charged up with affirmations and acknowledgments of self-love.
 However, having never dived this deep into shadow work before, I was aware that I was going to need some new tools.

 I read The Surrender Experiment by Michael Singer, which was a game-changer on my perception of surrender.
 While reading I acknowledged many, many parallels in my own life which helped me better understand my path.
 I signed up for Joan of Sparc’s online inner work course The Inner Journey which provided a community of like-minded fellow seekers and space to safely process the unpacking of my subconscious world.
-I went to the Kindred Spirits Workshop that taught me about relationships (all types of relationships) and how we attract people into our lives that often share similar or mirrored wounds.
+I went to a workshop that taught me about relationships (all types of relationships) and how we attract people into our lives that often share similar or mirrored wounds.
 The workshop provided some excellent tools that I’ll have in my toolbox from here on out.

 I began to pay more attention to the elements, seasons, and moon phases, seeing how emotions and situations ebb and flow with the natural cycles.
 I utilized plant medicines as an opportunity to gain clarity, with one of them being deemed as essential during COVID which has certainly been a blessing and spiritual gift during these unique times.
 I honed in on my feminine energy, opening up more to the flow to life while still honoring my masculine energy which enjoys creating with focus and purpose.